CrunchyData/postgres-operator-client/docs/content/reference/pgo_version.md

 ### Options

 ```
+      --client   If true, shows client version only (no server required).
   -h, --help     help for version
 ```

 ### Options inherited from parent commands